 So, if a hamster doesn’t sound like the right choice for your child right now, here are some good alternatives.
 Some other rodents are better suited for young children, and easy-to-care-for animals like fish or hermit crabs are always good options.

 Guinea pigs are a larger relative of the hamster.
 They usually live between 5 and 7 years, making them a longer-term commitment.
 Guinea pigs are more docile than hamsters and are easier for young children to handle without the possibility of injury.
 They rarely bite, even when stressed.
 They require a larger cage than hamsters do, and they cannot fit into rodent tunnels or wheels.
 Guinea pigs are social animals and can be kept in same-sex pairs.
 Their diet must contain fresh hay and vegetables.

-And rats, although not typically thought of as a cute animal, make quite good pets.
+And rats, although not typically thought of as a cute animal, make quite a great pet option for toddlers and small children.
 Rats are extremely friendly and enjoy being handled if raised properly.
 They are also social and should be kept in same-sex pairs.
 Their lifespan is about the same as hamsters or slightly longer.
 Rats should regularly be taken out of their cages to exercise and be stimulated.
 Rats can be taught basic tricks.